 It is possible to statically set the least-significant 24 bits of the ID in the P4 program source by annotating the object with @id (see Table 3).
 The compiler must honor the @id annotations when generating the P4Info message and must fail the compilation if statically-assigned ID suffixes lead to non-unique IDs (i.e. if the P4 programmer tries to assign the same ID suffix to two different P4 objects of the same type by annotating them with the same @id value).
 Note that it is not possible for the P4 programmer to change the value of the 8-bit ID prefix, which encodes the object type.
+The programmer is free to leave the 8-bit prefix as 0, in which case the compiler will replace the 0 with the correct value for the kind of object the annotation is annotating.
+The programmer may also fill in the 8-bit prefix with a non-zero value, in which case the compiler will give an error if the 8-bit prefix does not contain the correct value, or leave it as is if it is correct.

 P4 declaration(s) Compiler-allocated ID(s)

 @id(0x12ab34) table tA 0x0212ab34

-@id(0x12ab34) table tA Error(same ID suffixes for 2 objects of the same type)
+@id(0x12ab34) table tA Error (same ID suffixes for 2 objects of the same type)

 @id(0x12ab34) table tB

 @id(0x12ab34) table tA 0x0212ab34

 @id(0x12ab34) action act1 0x0112ab34